-Previously, Parker was Policy Advisor for Natural Resources at the White House Office of Science and Technology Policy (OSTP).
+Before joining ARPA-E, Parker was Policy Advisor for Natural Resources at the White House Office of Science and Technology Policy (OSTP).
 At OSTP, he led a portfolio focused on domestic environmental, energy, agricultural, and life sciences.
-In this role, he co-led several interagency scientific bodies under the National Science and Technology Council, including as Co-Chair of the Subcommittee on Life Sciences and the Subcommittee on Food and Agriculture.
+In this role, he co-led the work of several interagency scientific bodies under the National Science and Technology Council, including as Co-Chair of the Subcommittee on Life Sciences and the Subcommittee on Food and Agriculture.